lbraun/csr_lookup/proposal.md

 #### If we have time…
 *This is the additional functionality we would like to add if we have time.*

-- User functionality (account authentication, reviews, comments)
+- User functionality (account authentication, ability to contribute content, ratings, reviews, comments)
 - Maps to represent companies geographically

 ### Rough Timeline